 Trujillo - Chiclayo

-En-route from Trujillo to Chiclayo you will visit the El Brujo Archaeological Complex.
-The sites is under continuous excavation and they believe that a number of cultures lived in the Chicama Valley whilst using the complex as a ceremonial centre.
+En-route to Chiclayo you will visit the El Brujo archaeological complex, located 60km north of Trujillo.
+The site is under continuous excavation and they believe that a number of cultures lived in the Chicama Valley whilst using the complex as a ceremonial centre.
 Huaco Cao Viejo is one of the main places of interest with it's flat-topped Moche-era Pyramid decorated with a host of colourful warriors and priests.
-Continue onto Chiclayo and the Casa Andina Select.
+More recently the well preserved tattooed mummy of a young woman was discovered deep inside El Brujo pyramid.
+Named the 'Lady of Cao' her body is exhibited in the on-site museum.

 Accommodation: Casa Andina Select Chiclayo